 Tip: While still super-relevant for asynchronous communications, consider how you can leverage the higher forms of communication through embedded elements or links in your email correspondence, making it easier for recipients to get to know you.
 Using apps such as Loom for a quick message or a good old fashioned YouTube link are easy cloud-based places to start that won’t bog down your email with large file attachments.

 Chat opens up more opportunities for real-time conversations and adds a much-needed personal touch that can sometimes be lost in an email thread.
 While chat applications like Intercom or FreshChat can be really helpful for customer support and frequently asked questions, the real value is in a human-to-human connection.
 The sooner you can connect the better.

 Tip: Consider inviting your existing VIP clients into private channels within your company’s direct messaging tool (Slack, Microsoft Teams, etc.) You’ll feel more accessible to your clients and you’ll have more opportunity for trust-building exchanges without competing for space in the inbox.
 You’ll also be able to be more responsive to your contacts when their emails aren’t getting lost in your inbox either.

 Tip: Schedules are busier than ever, so an unexpected phone call can be a real interruption to productivity.
-Use an app like Calendly to agree on a convenient time to talk and automatically generate a cloud-based calendar invite.
+Use an app like Calendly or one of its alternatives to agree on a convenient time to talk and automatically generate a cloud-based calendar invite.

 Bonus tip: Think outside the phone call.
 Use a voice message (not to be confused with voicemail) to send asynchronous audio communications. iMessage or WhatsApp are both viable options for upping your game.